-Light up the Night: Fourth Annual Year-end block party
+Light up the Night: FIFTH Annual Year-end block party

-To celebrate the end of class, the McMaster University Alumni Association, the McMaster Students Union and the Student Success Centre have partnered to create a truly awesome experience.
-We will Light Up the Night with thousands of bulbs strung between campus buildings and trees, culminating with a fireworks show at 10 PM.
+To celebrate the end of class, the McMaster University Alumni Association and the McMaster Students Union, along with numerous campus partners, including the Student Success Centre and Housing and Conference Services have partnered to create a truly awesome experience.
+We will Light Up the Night with thousands of bulbs strung between campus buildings and trees, along with loads of free glow swag.

-The fourth annual year-end block party will feature carnivalesque rides, games and food.
+The fifth annual year-end block party will feature carnivalesque rides, games and food.
 Ride the Gravitron, have fun with friends in the Para-Trooper, or take in the view from the Ferris wheel.
 Stroll the street playing the midway games and enjoy traditional carnival food.
-In addition, Light Up the Night will boast a main stage, as well as a side stage.
-Special musical guests will include Scott Helman on the main stage, with even more talent on the side stage.
-In addition, the annual Last Lecture with Q&A in Celebration Hall will feature activist and journalist, Desmond Cole.
+In addition, Light Up the Night will boast a main stage, featuring the headlining musical act, The Beaches with special guest, Poesy.
+Buskers will perform up and down Scholars Road all night long..
+In addition, the annual Last Lecture with Q&A in Wilson Hall will feature Dr. Samantha Nutt, founder of War Child Canada.

 6 PM - 11 PM